Related Content

 Assigning a Charge

-Task forces should be assigned with clear charges that explicitly outlines what is and what is not within their purview.
+Task forces should be assigned with clear charges that explicitly outline what is and what is not within their purview.
 Their missions and operations should be underpinned with and informed by a definition of antisemitism that includes a reference to Israel, Zionism and/or anti-Zionism, with the ADL recommendation being the International Holocaust Remembrance Alliance (IHRA) definition of antisemitism.

 We recommend that task forces are assigned the following charges: